Don’t Delay Preventive Care

 - Your Annual Routine Physical Examination—This is the opportunity for a doctor who knows you and your medical history to monitor any ongoing conditions and catch small issues that could cause you big problems in the long-run.

 - Colonoscopy—Colon cancer is the second highest cause of cancer-related deaths in the United States.
 You should get your first screening colonoscopy at age 50 (age 45 for Black Americans).
 Most will not need another screening for 10 years.
 However, if polyps are found or if you have a high risk for colon cancer, screening may need to be more frequent.
 Removing precancerous polyps and lesions are an important way to prevent more aggressive colon cancer.

 - Skin Cancer Screening—According to the Skin Cancer Foundation, one in five Americans will have skin cancer in their lifetime.
 When caught early, skin cancer is easy to control and often cure.

 - Blood Pressure and Cholesterol Screenings—Cardiac disease can be diagnosed early by watching your blood pressure and cholesterol.
-If diagnosed early, little damage will be done and with lifestyle changes and/or medications, you can control.
+If diagnosed early, little damage will be done, and with lifestyle changes and/or medications, you can control it.

 - Vaccinations—It’s important to make sure children stay up-to-date with the many vaccinations required early in life.
 In addition, flu vaccines are more important than ever.
 Because the flu and COVID-19 have similar symptoms, getting a flu shot will help your provider correctly diagnose you should you become ill.